blankoworld/makefly/README.md

 ## Translation

 A simple way to translate Makefly to your language is to copy the **lang/translate.en** file to another translation file.
 For an example, for french (with fr code), you can copy **lang/translate.en** to **lang/translate.fr** and change values.
 Then just change *BLOG_LANG* option in **makefly.rc** file.

+## Backup

+Perhaps would you backup some important files in Makefly?
+It's possible via **backup command**.
+Just launch it like this:

+    pmake backup

+Requirements:

+  * tar
+  * gzip

+Files saved:

+  * makefly.rc
+  * static directory
+  * special directory
+  * db directory
+  * src directory

+Result: This will create a *tarball* named *YYYYMMDD_makefly.tar.gz* in **mbackup** directory.
+You can so backup your Makefly each day for an example.

+Tip: You can customize backup directory by using **BACKUPDIR** option in your **makfley.rc** file.

 ## Sources